google/digitalbuildings/ontology/docs/ontology_config.md

 The validator source code can be found [here](TODO:ADD PATH).

-The Validator is python based, it takes the following arguments:
+The Validator is Python based, it takes the following arguments:

 *   original: a path pointing to the original files of the ontology
 *   changed (optional): a path pointing to the changed files of the ontology.